 2020 International Conference

-Join us for workshops about performing, marketing, production, copyrights, education, movement and building developmental skills through music; song circles and song swaps; late night jam sessions and countless ways to forge new friends and musical collaborations.
-This is an event not to be missed!
+This year’s conference included workshops about performing, marketing, production, copyrights, education, movement and building developmental skills through music; song circles and song swaps; late night jam sessions and countless ways to forge new friends and musical collaborations.

 Sunday, October 4, 2020